 Eliminate anything that could distract you.
 Yes, you love your dog, the most adorable dog in the world, but Sparky needs to be somewhere else during your interview.
 Does the garbage or lawn service come at a certain time?
 Make sure you schedule the interview time around anything that could disrupt you.
 Phones, laundry, dishwashers and microwaves can all make beeps.
 Make sure those things are off or away from you.

-Most importantly, remember that all of your attention belongs in front of the camera.
+Most importantly, remember that all your attention belongs in front of the camera.
 Your virtual interview is equally as important as an in-person interview and could be your ticket to success.
 You’re on.
-Lights, action, camera.
+Lights, camera, action.